rachelramoutar/Fetch-App/Fetch App /README.md

 * EJS Partials

 ## <a name="features"></a>FEATURES
-* Users can create a profile for themselves to begin using the app
+* Users can create a profile for themselves to begin using the app as well as edit, delete, or update their profiles.
 * Users can create a profile for their dog(s) as well as edit, delete, or update their profiles.
 * Users can view the how busy a location is at any given time
 * Users can check into a location